 NBC Entertainment chairman Robert Greenblatt added, “After being involved in the production of both ‘The X-Files’ and ‘Californication,’ it gives me great pleasure to work with David Duchovny for the third time.”

 Duchovny will be seen in the upcoming final season of the Showtime hit Californication starting in April.
-The veteran TV actor has won two Golden Globes during his career, one for X-Files and the other for Californication and has been nominated four times for an Emmy award.
+The veteran TV actor has won two Golden Globes, one for X-Files and the other for Californication and has been nominated four times for an Emmy award.